zacharyw/nuxt-rails-docker-boilerplate/README.md

 wrong, feel free to delete your containers and try again - that's what they're there for.

+If you want to use Rails for your front end instead of Nuxt, see [my other repo](https://github.com/zacharyw/rails-6-docker-webpacker-quickstart).

 ## Prerequisites

 * [Git](https://git-scm.com/downloads)